-Cricut Cuttlebug Machine by Provo Craft
+Cricut Cuttlebug Machine

 The Cricut Cuttlebug is a cute die cutting and embossing machine.
 The machine folds up, which makes it perfect to save space in your craft room or to carry with you to your craft meetups.
 When in use, the machine suctions to the table, to help prevent it from moving around.
 The Cuttlebug can work with various dies and embossing folders from different manufacturers such as Sizzix.

-Sizzix Big Shot Machine by Ellison
+Sizzix Big Shot Machine

 The Sizzix Big Shot doesn’t fold up like the Cuttlebug machine, but when it comes to embossing and cutting, the machine is a little bit stronger and versatile.
-The multipurpose platform allows the machine to use dies from other manufactures.
+The multipurpose platform allows the machine to use dies from other manufacturers.
 This Sizzix embossing machine can be used with the Bigz dies from Sizzix, which is great for quilting.
 We recommend the Big Shot for its versatility and durability.

-Sizzix Big Shot Pro Machine by Ellison
+Sizzix Big Shot Pro

 The Sizzix Big Shot Pro machine is a big and strong machine for cutting larger pieces of material, up to 13″ wide.
 Because the machine is so big, it can work with any die on the market.
 This machine can even cut multiple layers of long pieces of fabric.
 The machine is a little pricey, but it is built to last.
 This machine is recommended for the serious crafter or for a classroom setting.